One journalist's stories and reflections on the journey from lifelong New Zealander to American permanent resident. Read more

 As well as your name listed in the acknowledgements and access to exclusive updates throughout the book writing process, you will receive a compilation e-book of my 20 favourite blogs (with an original intro) and a completed first chapter draft at the successful completion of this campaign.Estimated delivery:

 Consider this to be just like purchasing the book in advance!
-A crisp, new book will be sent out to you as soon as is completed.Estimated delivery:Add $5 USD to ship outside the US
+A crisp, new book will be sent out to you as soon as is completed.Estimated delivery:Ships anywhere in the world

 - (30 days)